Advice > Software engineering

 Applying for other companies too?
 Check out our other guides for MetaGoogleAmazon, LinkedIn, and Airbnb software engineer interviews.

-3.1 Learn about Microsoft's culture
+5.1 Learn about Microsoft's culture

 Most candidates fail to do this.
 But before investing tens of hours preparing for an interview at Microsoft, you should take some time to make sure it's actually the right company for you.

-Microsoft is prestigious and it's therefore tempting to ignore this step completely, but the prestige of the company, in itself, won't make you happy day-to-day.
+Microsoft is prestigious, and it's therefore tempting to ignore this step completely, but the prestige of the company, in itself, won't make you happy day-to-day.
 It's the type of work and the people you work with that will.

 If you know engineers who work at Microsoft (or used to), talk to them to understand what the culture is like.
 In addition, we would also recommend reading the following resources:

-3.2 Practice by yourself
+5.2 Practice by yourself

 As mentioned above, you'll have to answer three types of questions at Microsoft: coding, system design, and behavioral.
 The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.

-3.2.1 Coding interview preparation
+5.2.1 Coding interview preparation

-For coding interviews, we recommend getting used to the step-by-step approach recommended by Microsoft in the video below.
+The first framework is a step-by-step approach recommended by Microsoft in the video below.

 Here is a summary of the STAR approach recommended by Microsoft: